4 3 2 twitter

 Great post who still doesn’t know what is guest blogging.
 I think guest post is like volunteerism.
 If you write then write for others not for your business.

-29. William Siong says:
+24. William Siong

 Yes, although I have not done Guest Blogging, I do believe that when we blog, our intention is to provide information of value to the visitors.
 As such when I guest blog for others, I should focus more on the relevancy of the topic concern.
 This helps both party to benefit from the exchange.